Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Introduction

 Recently, we proposed a NRG-MPS-based impurity tomography procedure to detect impurity-environment hybridizations as signatures of phenomena like Kondo singlet formations~\cite{stocker_entanglement-based_2022,stocker_coherent_2024}.
 Although our approach provides valuable insights into impurity-environment hybridization, it does not determine whether this hybridization corresponds to effective Kondo screening.
 Moreover, in systems with multiple environmental degrees of freedom, this method cannot identify which environmental components hybridize with the impurity.

 In this work, we address these challenges by presenting a method designed to identify magnetic (Kondo) impurities and elucidate their screening mechanisms by the environment.
 Our approach is based on the NRG-MPS method and utilizes the fact that the MPS state offer access to nonlocal correlators.
-Thus, we can project the ground state on different sub-regions in the Hilbert space and use entanglement measures to identify the modes that coherently participate in screening the impurity, as well as quantify the extent of the screening..
-We outline the physical motivation, present the method in detail, and demonstrate its effectiveness in capturing the Kondo effect’s screening behavior in the examples of the single and two-level Anderson impurity models (AIMs).
+Thus, by projecting the ground state onto different subregions of the Hilbert space, we can use entanglement measures to identify the modes that coherently screen the impurity, as well as quantify the screening length.
+In the following, we outline the physical motivation, present the method in detail, and demonstrate its effectiveness in capturing the Kondo effect’s screening behavior in the examples of the single and two-level AIMs.